CrayLabs/SmartSim/doc/model.rst

 ========
 Overview
 ========
-``Model`` objects enable SmartSim users to initiate various computational tasks such as launching compiled applications, running scripts, or performing general computational operations as part of an Experiment workflow. **Models can be launched with ``Orchestrators`` with other SmartSim entities and infrastructure to build AI-enabled workflows.**
+SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim entities and infrastructure to build AI-enabled workflows.
-SmartSim ``Model`` entities can leverage ML capabilities at runtime by using the SmartSim client (SmartRedis) to transfer data via the ``Orchestrator`` to other running SmartSim Models and execute ML models (TF, TF-lite, PyTorch, or ONNX) and TorchScripts that are stored in the ``Orchestrator``.
+``Model`` objects can leverage ML capabilities by utilizing the SmartSim client (:ref:`SmartRedis<dead_link>`) to transfer data to the ``Orchestrator``, enabling other running SmartSim ``Models`` to access the data.
+Additionally, clients can execute ML models (TF, TF-lite, PyTorch, or ONNX) and TorchScripts stored in the ``Orchestrator``.
 SmartRedis is available in Python, C, C++, or Fortran.

-A SmartSim ``Model`` is created and initialized using the ``Experiment.create_model()`` API function.
+To initialize a SmartSim ``Model``, use the ``Experiment.create_model()`` API function.
-When initializing a ``Model``, a ``RunSettings`` object must be provided to specify the executable simulation code (e.g. the full path to a compiled binary) as well as execution specifications.
-These specifications include workload manager commands (e.g. `srun`, `aprun`, `mpiexec`, etc), compute resource requirements, and application command line arguments.
+When creating a ``Model``, a :ref:`RunSettings<dead_link>` object must be provided.
+A ``RunSettings`` object specifies the ``Models`` executable simulation code (e.g. the full path to a compiled binary) as well as application execution specifications.
+These specifications include :ref:`launch<dead_link>` commands (e.g. `srun`, `aprun`, `mpiexec`, etc), compute resource requirements, and application command-line arguments.

-When initializing a ``Model`` object, users have the flexibility to pass parameters and values as a Python dictionary, that are utilized during the simulation.
-SmartSim will automatically write the parameters and values into a configuration file stored in the simulations execution path.
+When initializing a ``Model`` object, users can direct SmartSim to assign values at runtime to variables in the application code.
+Simply specify the variables with their corresponding values in a Python dictionary and pass it to the `params` factory method parameter during initialization.
+SmartSim then automatically writes these parameters and values into a configuration file stored in the simulation's execution path.

-The passed in parameters may be written to a file and stored in the Models execution path.
-Files may also be attached to the Model for use within the simulation.
-Dynamically configuring and loading files at runtime is enabled by the :ref:`Model API<model_api.attach_generator_files>`.

-SmartSim supports **two** strategies for deploying Models:
+SmartSim supports **two** strategies for deploying ``Models``:

-- **Standard Model**: Operating on a separate compute node from a SmartSim orchestrator, Standard Models facilitate communication with a clustered Orchestrator through SmartRedis clients.
-This architecture is ideal for simulations leveraging distributed computing capabilities, ensuring parallelized and efficient execution across multiple nodes.
+1. **Standard Model**: When a Standard Model is launched, it does not use or share compute resources on the same host (computer/server) where a SmartSim ``Orchestrator`` is running.
+It is instead launched on its own compute resources.
+Standard deployment is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript evaluation is more efficiently performed off-node.
+This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).

-- **Colocated Model**: Sharing compute resources with a colocated Orchestrator on the same compute node, Colocated Models offer advantages in scenarios where minimizing communication latency is critical, such as online inference or runtime processing.
+2. **Colocated Model**: When the Colocated Model is launched, it shares compute resources with a colocated Orchestrator on the same compute node.
+A colocated Model is ideal when the data and hardware accelerator are located on the same compute node.
+This setup helps reduce latency in ML inference and TorchScript evaluation by eliminating off-node communication.

+Once a Model instance has been initialized, users have access to the :ref:`Model API<model_api>` helper functions to further configure the ``Model``.
+The models helper functions allow users to:

+- attach files to a ``Model`` for use within the simulation
+- launch a ``Orchestrator`` on the ``Models`` compute nodes
+- add a ML model to launch with the ``Model`` instance
+- add a TorchScript to launch with the ``Model`` instance
+- add a TorchScript function to launch with the ``Model`` instance
+- register communication with another ``Model``
+- enable ``Model`` key collision prevention

 SmartSim manages ``Model`` instances through the :ref:`Experiment API<experiment_api>` by providing functions to launch, monitor, and stop applications.
 Additionally, Models can be launched individually or as a group via an Ensemble.
-Once a Model instance has been initialized, users have access to the :ref:`Model API<model_api>` helper functions to further configure the ``Model``.

 ====================
 Model Initialization